knpuniversity/symfony4/sfcasts/encore/single-runtime-chunk.md

 The user *now* has to download an extra file, but all the entry files are a bit smaller.
 But, there's *more* to it than that.
-The `runtime.js` file contains something called the "manifest", which is a fancy name that Webpack gives to code that contains some internal ids that Webpack uses to identify different parts of your code.
-The *key* this is that those ids often *change* between builds.
-So, by isolating that code into `runtime.js`, it means that our *other* JavaScript files - the ones that contain our big code - will change less often: when those internal ids change, it will *not* affect their content.
+The `runtime.js` file contains something called the "manifest", which is a fancy name that Webpack gives to code that contains some internal IDs that Webpack uses to identify different parts of your code.
+The *key* this is that those IDs often *change* between builds.
+So, by isolating that code into `runtime.js`, it means that our *other* JavaScript files - the ones that contain our big code - will change less often: when those internal IDs change, it will *not* affect their content.

 The tl;dr is that the smaller `runtime.js` will change more often, but our bigger JavaScript files will change less often.
 That's great for caching.